rajashree-shan/OrgGraph/README.md

 ## Future Improvements
- Shortest Path Highlighting
-Implement BFS to visually highlight the shortest dependency path between two nodes.
+[ ] Shortest Path Algorithm: Implement BFS to highlight the quickest connection between two selected nodes.

- Custom JSON Import
-Allow users to upload their own .json datasets for personalized org visualizations.
+[ ] JSON Import: Allow users to upload their own .json dataset to visualize their own teams.

- 3D Graph Rendering
-Experiment with Three.js for immersive 3D dependency graphs.
+[ ] 3D Rendering: Experiment with Three.js for a 3D view of the network.

 📄 License
 This project is licensed under the MIT License.